christianThardy/christianThardy.github.io/theory-of-mind-interpretability.md

 Another key aspect for the ToM task is spatial processing.
 Feature 12441 likely tracks the positions of the cat, box, and basket, while feature 346 seems to process how subjects and objects move around the room.

 What’s pretty clear from this is that the MLP features show a high degree of specialization.
-ToM-related features are distributed across multiple distinct MLPs, suggesting the model doesn’t rely on a single “ToM module.”
+ToM-related features are distributed across multiple distinct MLPs, suggesting the model doesn’t rely on a single "ToM module".
 Instead, it integrates various aspects of *reasoning* to achieve ToM understanding.

 The features range from low-level tasks (like tracking object positions) to high-level abstractions (like representing uncertainty and beliefs), showing a hierarchical approach to processing the ToM scenario.
 The model also seems to maintain parallel representations of the actual state of the world and the characters' beliefs about it, which is key for solid processing of ToM tasks.